hananils/kirby-list-methods/README.md

 echo $choices->toList('&');
 ```

-# Helper
+### Helper

-If you'd like to create a list outside of the Kirby objects, from an array for instance, you can use the `naturalList()` helper.
+If you’d like to create a list outside of the Kirby objects, from an array for instance, you can use the `naturalList()` helper.
 It accepts a flat array and a conjunction, there is no custom key selection or template syntax support:

 ```php
 $data = ['this', 'that'];